We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

-Business strike coins are intended for the purpose of circulating in the channels of commerce, or, in other words, daily exchanges of money at the grocery store, the bank, and the mall.
+Business strike coins are intended for the purpose of circulating in the channels of commerce — in the daily exchanges of money at grocery stores, banks, malls, etc..

 So, the coins you have in your pocket change are examples of business strike coinage.

 How A Business Strike Coin Is Made